Pouria-Rezaeii/rxjs-response-cache/README.md

 <b>Please note</b> that the query parameters are sorted, undefined value is removed and the stored data
 is the changed version.

-<b>In most cases</b> you don't need to pass <code>uniqueIdentifier</code>.
+<b>In most cases</b> you don't need to pass `uniqueIdentifier`.
-Check the next section to see where you need to.
+Refer to the next section to understand when it's necessary.

-<b><code>arrangedUrl</code></b> which will be passed as on argument to your observable, is actually this auto-generated key
+<b>`arrangedUrl`</b> passed as an argument to your observable is essentially this auto-generated key
 but <b>without</b> the unique identifier part.

-### <section id="uid"> When to Use Unique Identifier </section>
+### <section id="uid"> Determining When to Use a Unique Identifier </section>
 As you can see in the previous section, the data stored in the cache is not always the raw version of the response.
-This mey lead to <b>conflict</b> in some rare situations when you are working with the same API, but with different operations in different modules.
+This <b>will lead to conflicts</b> in some rare situations when you are working with the same API but with different operations in different modules.

-Imagine this situation that module A has called the API ("/posts") and the tweaked version of the response is stored in the cache.
-When module B calls the same API with different operations (because it needs a different version of the data), if the <b>uniqueIdentifier</b> is NOT passed either in both modules, the cache service generates the key and ends up with the exact same key, so it notify module B subscriber with the wrong data.
+Imagine a situation where module A has called the API ("/posts"), and the tweaked version of the response is stored in the cache.
+When module B calls the same API with different operations (as it needs a distinct version of the data), if the `uniqueIdentifier` is NOT passed in both modules, the cache service generates the key, resulting in the exact same key.
+Consequently, it notifies the module B subscriber with incorrect data.

-<b>To prevent these type of conflicts</b> you can use the <code>uniqueIdentifier</code>
+<b>To prevent these types of conflicts</b> you can use the `uniqueIdentifier`
 parameter to distinguish between them.

 ### <section id="prefetch"> Prefetching </section>

-Simply subscribe to your API handler and the result will be stored in the cache for later usages.
+Simply subscribe to your API handler, and the result will be stored in the cache for later use.
 ```ts
 getPost().subscribe();
 ```

 ### <section id="clean"> Cleaning the Data </section>
-The <code>clean()</code> method lets you remove a specific data or a collection.
+The clean() method allows you to remove specific data or multiple entries from the cache.

-<b>Hint: </b> if you used <code>uniqueIdentifier</code>, make sure to include it
-in <code>clean()</code> method second parameter.
+<b>Hint: </b> if you used `uniqueIdentifier`, make sure to include it in the second parameter.

-<b>Hint: </b>The default behaviour for query is NOT based on exact match.
+<b>Note: </b>The default behavior for queries is NOT based on an exact match.

 #### Examples
-Imagine that the cache is in this state:
+Picture the cache in this state:
 ```ts
 const cache = {
     "posts?page=1" : data,